IshaanKhattar045022/SDA_Project-2_045022/README.md

 **Attributes**
 The dataset includes the following key features:

-**Year:** Year of manufacture.
+**1. Year:** Year of manufacture.

-**Range:** 2014 to 2015 (based on a quick glance).
+  Range: 2014 to 2015 (based on a quick glance).
   Insight: Indicates the age of the vehicle, which impacts its market value.

-Make: Manufacturer of the car.
+**2. Make:** Manufacturer of the car.

-**Categories:** Includes brands like Kia, BMW, Volvo, etc.
+  Categories: Includes brands like Kia, BMW, Volvo, etc.
   Insight: Brand reputation affects demand and resale value.

-Model: Specific car model.
+**3. Model:** Specific car model.

-**Categories:** Includes Sorento, 3 Series, S60, etc.
+  Categories: Includes Sorento, 3 Series, S60, etc.
   Insight: Popular models may fetch higher prices.

-Trim: Variant or configuration of the model.
+ **4. Trim:** Variant or configuration of the model.
   Example: LX, 328i SULEV, T5.
   Insight: Higher trims generally have better features and resale value.

-**Body:** Body type of the vehicle.
+ **5. Body:** Body type of the vehicle.
    Categories: SUV, Sedan, etc.
    Insight: Different body types cater to specific consumer preferences.

-Transmission: Type of transmission system.
+**6. Transmission:** Type of transmission system.
   Categories: Automatic, manual, etc.
   Insight: Automatic vehicles often command higher prices in specific markets.

-VIN: Vehicle Identification Number.
+**7. VIN:** Vehicle Identification Number.
   Unique for each car.

-State: Location of the sale.
+**8. State:** Location of the sale.
   Insight: Geographic trends may influence demand and pricing.

-Condition: Vehicle condition rating (numeric).
+**9. Condition:** Vehicle condition rating (numeric).
   Insight: Higher condition scores indicate better-maintained cars.

-Odometer: Mileage of the vehicle.
+**10. Odometer:** Mileage of the vehicle.
   Range: Varies from low to high mileage.
   Insight: Cars with lower mileage are generally priced higher.

-Color: Exterior color of the car.
+**11. Color:** Exterior color of the car.

-Seller: Selling entity.
+**12. Seller:** Selling entity.
   Categories: Includes manufacturers, lease companies, etc.
   Insight: Sellers can influence consumer trust and pricing.

-MMR (Manheim Market Report): Market value estimation of the car.
+**13. MMR (Manheim Market Report):** Market value estimation of the car.
   Insight: Serves as a benchmark for pricing.

-Selling Price: Actual price at which the car was sold.
+**14. Selling Price:** Actual price at which the car was sold.
   Insight: Dependent on all other attributes.

 Dataset Features
 Volume: 256,229 rows.
 Missing Values: Some columns like make, model, trim, body, transmission, etc., have missing values.